The K0UO Comprehensive Guide to Rhombic HF Antennas

 THE K0UO Rhombics Antenna has 4 very large arrays on 100 foot pole.

-To put it in perspective, my four rhombic antennas each cover an area equal to five football fields, or about 7 acres each, and over 3.5 acres for each V-Beam (You need acres).
+To put it in perspective, my four rhombic antennas each cover an area equal to five football fields, or about 7 acres each, and over 3.5 acres for each of the 3 V-Beams (You need acres).
 These are the world's largest ham radio wire antenna arrays now in use I'm very fortunate to to be able to use over 1200 acres surrounding the antenna site, for far field HF antenna measurements, for testing the performance of these and other antennas.
+We are using AI which is now becoming an advanced tool in analyzing, developing, and expanding research in RF and antennas.